LinusOhl/cinko/features.md

 * If the movie belongs to a collection (franchise), show all.
 * Display "quick facts" (budget, revenue, language, full release date, production companies).
 * Display watch providers.
+* Fetch logo of movie and display on backdrop image.